Check and Maintain Tyre Pressures

 - front mountain bike tyres should be at 35 PSI.

-- road bike tyres vary a lot and could need as much as 130 PSI.
-Ask one of our experts in your local Halfords for the exact pressure for your bike.
+- road bike tyres vary a lot and could need as much as 130 PSI, but 100-110 is not unusual for 23mm tyres.
+Ask one of our experts in your local Halfords for some advice on the best pressure for your bike.

 2 .Check the pressure of your tyres